harjaapdhillon16/Friends-SHOW/README.md

 # HOW TO USE THE APP LOCALLY
 GO TO src/utils/unstoppableDomain.ts file
-At line 19 replace productions credentials with dev credentials and you'll have your app running !
+At line 19 replace productions credentials with dev credentials and then run yarn && yarn dev you'll have your app running !